 What Researchers Did

-Researchers conducted a randomized controlled trial to evaluate hyperbaric oxygen therapy as an adjunct to steroids for hospitalized patients with moderate-severe ulcerative colitis flares.
+Researchers conducted a randomised controlled trial to evaluate hyperbaric oxygen therapy as an adjunct to steroids for hospitalized patients with moderate-severe ulcerative colitis flares.

 What They Found